Cotellic (Cobimetinib)

 If it is more than 12 hours before your next dose, take the missed dose as soon as you remember.
 If it is less than 12 hours before your next dose, skip the missed dose and take the next dose at the usual time.
 If you vomit after taking Cotellic, do not take the same dose again – continue to take Cotellic as normal the next day.

-Important: Do not take a double dose to make up for the dose that you missed.
+Important: Do not take a double dose to make up for a missed dose.
 Never stop taking Cotellic or change the dose without first checking with your doctor.

 Available Tablet Strengths